maniospas/pygrank-downstream/README.md

 # pygrank-downstream
-This repository provides artificial intelligence solutions in large graphs by providing downstream applications of graph signal processing and node ranking.
+This repository provides artificial intelligence solutions in large graphs that can be formulated as downstream applications of graph signal processing and node ranking.
 All operations are supported by the [pygrank](https://github.com/MKLab-ITI/pygrank) library.